njtierney/mmcc/README.md

 ds mcmc provides custom functions written in data.table for tidying up mcmc.list objects.

-At this stage there is just one function `tidy_mcmc` that does the data and puts the data into the format
+At this stage there is just one function `mcmc_to_dt` that takes an `mcmc.list` object and turns it into a `data.table` of the format:

 |  iteration|  chain| parameter  |       value|
 |----------:|------:|:-----------|-----------:|